 Are you ready for Trick or Treat?

-Ember: the popular card game of creature conjuring is back with its 2018 expansion, which contains at least 30 cards that focus on "take that" mechanics and the addition of Gloom creatures (see below).
-It also contains all the reworked and playtested Halloween expansion cards, which were requested by you, the fans!
+Ember: the popular card game of creature conjuring has just run its final campaign.
+Trick or Treat sees 30 brand new cards that focus on "take that" mechanics and the addition of Gloom creatures.
+It also contains all the reworked and playtested Halloween expansion cards, which were requested the fans!

 ARRIVAL OF THE GLOOM